olgagaga/web3-learning/STATUS.md

 ### For Smart Contract Deployment:
 1. Thirdweb account and client ID
-2. Wallet with testnet MATIC (from faucet)
+2. Wallet with Sepolia ETH (from faucet)
 3. Backend wallet address (for attestation authority)
 4. Treasury wallet address (for scholarship pool)